Testing High-latitude Curvature Effect of Gamma-Ray Bursts with {\it Fermi} Data: Evidence of Bulk Acceleration in Prompt Emission: Results

-From Figure \ref{fig:CPL} left panel, we can see that except for several apparent cases that violate the predictions (090719063, 090804940, 130305486, 150213001, 150902733, 170921168), all the other data points are generally consistent with the model predictions.
+From the left panel in Figure \ref{fig:CPL}, we can see that, except for several apparent cases that violate the predictions (090719063, 090804940, 130305486, 150213001, 150902733, 170921168), all the other data points are generally consistent with the model predictions.
 The data of some bursts (090620400, 120426090, 150510139) match the constant $\Gamma$ predictions well, suggesting that they are consistent with HLE emission with no significant acceleration.
-Some other cases (131231198, 141028455, 150314205, 160530667, 180305393) have either $E_{\rm c}(t)$ or $F_{\nu,c}(t)$ below the model predictions lines, consistent with the bulk acceleration in the emission region.
+Some other cases (131231198, 141028455, 150314205, 160530667, 180305393) have either $E_{\rm c}(t)$ or $F_{\nu,c}(t)$ below the model prediction lines, consistent with the bulk acceleration in the emission region.
 For both cases, the [$F_{\nu,c}(t)$, $E_{\rm c}(t)$] test generally satisfies the model prediction (Eq.\ref{eq:FnuEc}) within error.
-This is consistent with Uhm et al. (2018, preprint) and Tak et al. (2020, in prep) who first performed such a test and showed that Eq. \ref{eq:FnuEc} is generally valid regardless of bulk Lorentz factor evolution in the emission region.
+This is consistent with Uhm et al. (2018, preprint) and Tak et al. (2020, in preparation) who first performed such a test and showed that Eq. \ref{eq:FnuEc} is generally valid regardless of bulk Lorentz factor evolution in the emission region.

-It is interesting to note that the three cases (GRB 090719063, GRB 130305486, and GRB 150213001) that are in the Phase I sample but not in the Phase II sample indeed do not satisfy the simple model predictions in the [$F_{\nu,c}(t)$, $E_{\rm c}(t)$] test, supporting that the spurious cases.
+It is interesting to note that the three cases (GRB 090719063, GRB 130305486, and GRB 150213001) that are in the Phase I sample but not in the Phase II sample indeed do not satisfy the simple model predictions in the [$F_{\nu,c}(t)$, $E_{\rm c}(t)$] test, supporting that the cases are spurious.